Revelo Electric: LE-1

 The LE-1 (Light Electric One) bike is an electric commuter bike launched in May 2014 at the OCE Discovery Conference for limited release.
 Revamped from the LIFEbike, the bike was renamed to LE-1 for its launch.
 With its limited production, as of October 2015, the LE-1 is sold out.

 Specifications

 FLEX

-The FLEX is a folding, electric commuting bike released on October 15, 2015 for pre-ordering.
+The FLEX is a folding, electric commuting bike released on October 15, 2015, for pre-ordering.
 The FLEX was designed to fold to enable easy and practical commuting for its riders.
 In its folded state, it can be rolled to let commuters use multiple modes of transportation.

 During the development of the FLEX, its prototypes and final product samples were tested by over 1000 people.
-Manufacturing is to be completed overseas, in China.
-First orders are set to be delivered in April 2016.
+Manufacturing was to be completed overseas in China and the first orders were to be delivered in April 2016.